 Leib Standard: not known

-Regimental Standard (when it was named Bentheim): red silk with silver embroideries, brown flagpole, golden spearhead, red and gold tassels and cords.
+Regimental Standard (hypothetical): red silk with silver embroideries, brown flagpole, golden spearhead, red and gold tassels and cords.

-- Obverse (to the right of the flagpole): an eagle seizing a half-moon and a scroll bearing the motto "Comminuam aut exlinquam"
+- Obverse (to the right of the flagpole): the old Stampach coat of arms

 - Reverse (to the left of the flagpole): a black double eagle